 See all of your recent notifications

-Click the Notification Center icon at the right end of the menu bar, or swipe left with two fingers from the right edge of your trackpad.
+Click the date or time at the right end of the menu bar, or swipe left with two fingers from the right edge of your trackpad, then click Notifications.

 If you’re away from your Mac, you can see all the notifications you missed when you get back.

 In the Safari app on your Mac, do any of the following: